tuffy/python-audio-tools/docs/programming/source/audiotools.rst

    with :meth:`from_pcm` and :meth:`convert`, if none is given.
    This is *not* the default compression indicated in the user's configuration file; it is a hard-coded value of last resort.

+.. attribute:: AudioFile.COMPRESSION_DESCRIPTIONS

+   A dict of compression descriptions, as unicode strings.
+   The key is a valid compression mode string.
+   Not all compression modes need have a description;
+   some may be left blank.

 .. attribute:: AudioFile.BINARIES